The best camping chairs 2023: kick back in style in the backcountry

 Pricey

 Most of the best camping chairs confine you to a single position, which is fine for a many scenarios (while eating for example) – but the Stargazer lets you lay back and relax when you want to gaze up at the sky and watch the stars appear.
-A fine-tuned and well-engineered frame-and-pulley system allows you to recline and swing in rhythm with your thoughts and surroundings.
-An integrated headrest removable pillow and padded arms and leg rests further invite you to lean back and sway with the wind.
+On test, we found the Stargaze Recliner to be a fine-tuned and well-engineered chair.
+The frame-and-pulley system allowed us to recline and swing in rhythm with our thoughts and surroundings.
+An integrated headrest removable pillow and padded arms and leg rests further invited us to lean back and sway with the wind.

 Set-up is a three-step process that takes less than one minute, and the aircraft-grade aluminium flexes while you swing.
 Feature rich and relatively light, the Stargazer is a portable and luxurious lounging throne for campers, hikers, sports enthusiasts, picnickers and garden dwellers.
 With handy pockets for a water bottle/beer, book, smartphone, snacks and much more, there’s little reason to get out of this in a hurry, it's one of the best camping chairs out there.